digitalworlds/JavaForQuest/README.md

 The following instructions will guide you step by step on how to setup and run J4Q in your system.
 The instructions include details for the following steps:

-- Install all the required software.
+- Installation of required software.
-- Configure your headset.
+- Configuration of headset.
-- Open in Android studio the project file: `J4Q_46.0/JavaForQuest/Projects/EndlessUniverse/build.gradle`
+- Opening in Android studio the project file: `J4Q_46.0/JavaForQuest/Projects/EndlessUniverse/build.gradle`

 ### 1. Prerequisites

-You need to install the following software to be able to compile Android software for Meta Quest headsets:
+You need to install the following software to be able to compile Android apps for Meta Quest headsets:

 - [x] The latest version of Android Studio: https://developer.android.com/studio
 - [x] Open the SDK Manager of Android Studio and install the SDK Platform 8.0 (Oreo) API Level 26